 The Home Office has confirmed that it will not take enforcement action against sponsors who continue to employ sponsored employees who are absent from work without pay for more than 4 weeks due to the coronavirus.

-The Home Office has now updated its guidance for sponsors to confirm sponsored employees can have their pay reduced in this way, even if this means their pay falls below the prescribed minimum salary threshold, provided appropriate records are kept.
+The Home Office guidance for sponsors confirms sponsored employees can have their pay reduced in this way, even if this means their pay falls below the prescribed minimum salary threshold, provided appropriate records are kept.

 These changes should also be reported to the Home Office.

-Following updated guidance by the Home Office, sponsored employees are allowed to take more than 4 weeks unpaid leave if due to coronavirus.
-Specific examples include illness, isolation or travel restrictions.
+Following updated guidance by the Home Office, sponsored employees can take more than 4 weeks of unpaid leave if due to coronavirus.
+Specific examples include illness, isolation, or travel restrictions.
 It may also include absences due to childcare responsibilities.
 These absences do not need to be reported but clear records should be kept.

 Please note that sponsors should take care not to treat their sponsored employees more or less favourably because of their visa status in response to these temporary alterations to the guidance.

-It is also important to keep up-to-date on developments.
-If you are considering applying for or making any changes to your sponsor licence and/or sponsored employees’ working arrangements, we recommend that you first seek legal advice.
+It is also important to keep up to date on developments, including the new changes to the immigration system which started to take effect from 1 December 2020.
+If sponsors are considering applying for or making any changes to their sponsor licence and/or sponsored employees’ working arrangements, we recommend that the sponsor first seek legal advice.

 Global Talent applicants whose endorsement has expired because they have been unable to travel to the UK may still be eligible for a visa.
-Moreover, if your endorsement from an endorsing body has expired because you have not been able to make an application for a visa, you may still be eligible if:
+Moreover, if the applicant’s endorsement from an endorsing body has expired because they have not been able to make an application for a visa, they may still be eligible if:

 Temporary concessions have been implemented for Global Talent applicants who are undertaking COVID-19-related research.

 On 27 January 2021, the Government announced further action for outbound and inbound passengers to minimise travel across international borders and reduce the risk of Covid-19 transmission.